On the Illusion of Gender Bias in Face Recognition: Explaining the Fairness Issue Through Non-demographic Attributes: Related Work

 \textbf{\textit{Mitigating Gender Bias:}} The fact that gender bias was reported in a number of investigations motivated research into how to mitigate such bias.
-A popular strategy to mitigate this is bias is by modifying the training strategy or the network structure without changing the data.
-Terhörst et al. ~\cite{terhorstPostcomparisonMitigationDemographic2020} introduced an unsupervised fairness score normalization, which guides the model to treat ``similar'' individuals ``similarly''.
-Their approach not only reduces the accuracy bias but also increases overall accuracy.
-Gong et al.~\cite{gongAdversarialDebias2020} presented a de-biasing adversarial network (DebFace), which learns how to extract disentangled unbiased features for face recognition and demographic estimation, as a means to mitigate demographic accuracy disparities.
-Park et al.~\cite{ParkVAEDebias2021} introduced the Fairness-aware Disentangling Variational Auto-Encoder (FD-VAE), which disentangles the target attribute latent, protected attribute latent, and mutual attribute latent, to mitigate the performance bias on gender and age.
-Dhar et al.~\cite{dharMitigateBias2021} proposed a Distill and De-bias (D\&D) structure to force a network to attend to similar face regions, irrespective of the attribute category.
-This approach is reported to reduce bias based on skintone.
-Dhar et al.~\cite{dharAdversarialDebias2021} proposed a descriptor-based adversarial de-biasing approach to reduce gender and skintone information in order to reduce the bias while maintaining high performance.
+A popular strategy in this context is to modify the training strategy or the network structure without changing the data. \textcite{terhorstPostcomparisonMitigationDemographic2020} introduced an unsupervised fairness score normalization to reduce gender bias, which was refined by FALCON \cite{10943725} to improve score normalization through locally optimal feature adjustments and achieve stronger fairness-accuracy trade-offs. \textcite{gongAdversarialDebias2020} presented a de-biasing adversarial network (DebFace), which learns how to extract disentangled, unbiased features for face recognition and demographic estimation, as a means to mitigate demographic accuracy disparities. \textcite{ParkVAEDebias2021} introduced the Fairness-aware Disentangling Variational Auto-Encoder (FD-VAE), which disentangles the target attribute latent, protected attribute latent, and mutual attribute latent to mitigate the performance bias on gender and age. \textcite{dharMitigateBias2021} proposed a Distill and De-bias (D\&D) structure to force a network to attend to similar face regions, irrespective of the attribute category.
+This approach is reported to reduce bias based on skintone. \textcite{dharAdversarialDebias2021} proposed a descriptor-based adversarial de-biasing approach aimed at reducing gender and skintone information to minimize bias while maintaining high performance.
 In conclusion, these works have the potential to narrow the gender gap.
 However, they approach the problem of mitigating unequal accuracy across gender without an understanding of the causes of unequal accuracy.
 With a deeper understanding of the underlying causes, it may be possible to develop more effective solutions.